Zaghdoudii/FRONTEND-TIC-ENIT/README.md

 - Issues: [Github Issues Page](https://github.com/creativetimofficial/frontend-ticenit2/issues)
 - [Material Kit](https://www.creative-tim.com/product/material-kit?ref=github-mda-free) - For Front End Development

-## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Material Dashboard.
-Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Material Dashboard.
-Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/).
-2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

 ## Technical Support or Questions

 If you have questions or need help integrating the product please [contact us](https://www.creative-tim.com/contact-us) instead of opening an issue.